joomlatools/joomlatools-console/README.md

 Symlink your code into a Joomla installation
 --------------------------------------------

-Let's say you are working on your own Joomla component called _Awesome_ and want to continue working on it using the Vagrant box.
+Let's say you are working on your own Joomla component called _Awesome_ and want to develop it with the latest Joomla version.

+By default your code is assumed to be in _~/Projects_.
+You can pass _--projects-dir=/my/code/is/here_ to commands for custom values.

-If your source code is located at _/Users/myname/Projects/awesome_, we should start by making this directory available to the Vagrant box.
-Please note that your source code should resemble the Joomla folder structure, for example your administrator section should reside in /Users/myname/Projects/awesome/administrator/components/com_awesome.
+Please note that your source code should resemble the Joomla folder structure for symlinking to work well.
+For example your administrator section should reside in ~/Projects/awesome/administrator/components/com_awesome.

-Copy the ```config.custom.yaml-dist``` file to ```config.custom.yaml``` and edit with your favorite text editor.
-Make it look like this:

-    synced_folders:
-      /home/vagrant/Projects: /Users/myname/Projects

-Save this file and restart the Vagrant box. (```vagrant reload```)

-The "Projects" folder from your host machine will now be available inside the Vagrant box through _/home/vagrant/Projects_.

 Now to create a new site, execute the site:create command and add a symlink option: